active network espn

 Madison Keeps 'Em Coming Back to Ironman Wisconsin

-For the seventh straight year, competitors in the Ford Ironman Wisconsin will race through the state's capitol city of Madison and the surrounding areas of Dane County.
+Since 2002, competitors in the Ford Ironman Wisconsin have raced through the state's capitol city of Madison and the surrounding areas of Dane County.

 Madison, well-known for its bike-friendly environment, is frequently recognized as one of the healthiest cities in America.
 Nestled among rolling hills, farmland, and forest, the "Mad City" is also characterized by a lively spirit, in large part due to the over 40,000 students at the University of Wisconsin-Madison.